IsNott/IsNott/README.md

 </p>

-## OverView
+## 🤖 OverView

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=isnott&show_icons=true&theme=dracula)

-## 🙏 Support
+## 🤝 Support
-- 👨‍🚀 Contributions,🙋‍♂️ issues, ➕ create features PR.
+- 👨‍🚀 Contributions,🙋‍♂️ Issues, ➕ Create some features PR.
-- 🧡 If you like my projects,⭐ Give a start for them or share it.
+- 🧡 If you like my projects,⭐ Give a star for them or share it to your friends.
-- 👨🏻‍💻 Create awesome project with me.
+- 👨🏻‍💻 Cooperate some awesome project with me.